dfactoryplugins/image-watermark/readme.txt

 * Tweak: Small css changes

 = 1.0.2 =
-* New: Add watermark to custom images sizes registered in theme
+* New: Add watermark to custom image sizes registered in theme
 * Tweak: Admin notices on settings page if no watermark image selected
-* Tweak: JavaScript enquequing on front-end
+* Tweak: JavaScript enqueuing on front-end
 * Tweak: General code cleanup
 * Tweak: Changed label for enabling image protection for logged-in users